khajash/language-models/README.md

 ### 3.3 Multi-Head Attention
-Rather than performing a single attention function with the scaled dot-product attention function with $d_\text{model}$ - dimensional keys, values and queries →  linearly project the QKV $h$ times with different learned linear projections
+Rather than performing a single attention function with the scaled dot-product attention function, we linearly project QKV $h$ times with different learned linear projections.

 $$
 \begin{equation}